push-based/observable-hq--audit/README.md

 It will be off screen when we scroll so we can consider `content-visibility` and `contain-intrinsic-size`.

+I don't measure as I don't asume any big impact.

 The interactions with tool-bar elements did not show any animated changes nor dropdowns.
 The only thing interesting was, when I clicked the searchbox a full bage overlay showed up.

-I don't measure as I don't asume any big impact.

-**Section**
+At the beginning I did not see it but after some interaction I spotted a flicker in the tiny images of the headline.

+Let's make a note for the hero section to analyze this.

+**Sections**

 The majority of the pages content is organized in sections with mid size DOM size.
 In general the site is media heavy but there are some specific sections containing more relevant animation or media we could have a look at.